The Honu Sorrento is a fast and sporty iSUP perfect for fitness paddling and overnight touring.

 Honu is all about paddling performance, and the Sorrento is the pinnacle of their lineup.
 By using advanced materials, construction techniques, and performance shaping, the Sorrento effortlessly carves across the water with speed and efficiency.
-Whether you are looking for a day-touring iSUP that can handle more difficult terrain, an easy-to-transport fitness paddleboard, or even an inflatable for entry-level racing, the Sorrento can handle it all with ease.
+Whether you are looking for an overnight touring paddle board, an easy-to-transport fitness SUP, or even an inflatable for entry-level racing, the Sorrento can handle it all with ease.

-— Honu Sorrento Summary Ratings and Review —
+— Honu Sorrento 12’6 iSUP Review – Ratings and Summary —

 Honu Sorrento